EntityGraphQL/EntityGraphQL/README.md

 }
 ```

-As mentioned, EQL compiles to .NET LINQ expressions (`IQueryable` extension methods - `Where()` and friends) so you could use this with any ORMs/LinqProviders/in memory objects or libraries but currently I test against EntityFramework Core.
+As mentioned, EQL compiles to .NET LINQ expressions (`IQueryable` extension methods - `Where()` and friends) so you could use this with any ORMs/LinqProviders/in memory objects or libraries but currently I test against EntityFramework Core 2.1.

 ## Supported GraphQL features
 - Fields - the core part, select the fields you want returned, including selecting the fields of sub-objects in the object graph
 - Aliases (`{ cheapProperties: properties(maxCost: 100) { id name } }`)
 - Arguments
   - By default `SchemaBuilder.FromObject<TType>()` generates a non-pural field for any type with a public `Id` property, with the argument name of `id`.
-E.g. A field `people` that returns a `IEnumerable<Person>` will result in a `person(id)` field so you can query `{ person(id: 1234) { name phone email } }` to select a single person
+E.g. A field `people` that returns a `IEnumerable<Person>` will create a `person(id)` field so you can query `{ person(id: 1234) { name phone email } }` to select a single person
-  - See `schemaProvider.AddField("name", paramTypes, selectionExpression, "description");` in "Customizing the schema" below for moe on custom fields
+  - See `schemaProvider.AddField("name", paramTypes, selectionExpression, "description");` in "Customizing the schema" below for more on custom fields
 - Mutations - see `AddMutationFrom<TType>(TType mutationClassInstance)` and details below under Mutation

 ## Supported LINQ methods (non-GraphQL compatible)